uncaged-coder/hugo-lithium/README.md

+# Hugo Uncaged

+this is a simple fork of Hugo lithium theme, adapted to uncaged theme.

 # Hugo Lithium

 A simple responsive blog theme for [Hugo](https://gohugo.io/) forked from https://github.com/jrutheiser/hugo-lithium-theme with modifications to make it work better with [**blogdown**](https://github.com/rstudio/blogdown).